 Subacute care is specialised multidisciplinary care in which the primary need for care is the optimisation of the patient's functioning and quality of life.
-A person's functioning may relate to their whole body or a looy part, the whole person in a social context, and to impairment of a body function of structure, activity limitation and/or participation restriction.
-Paediatric patients aged more than 10 days may, where applicable, qualify for subacute care
+A person's functioning may relate to their whole body or a body part, the whole person in a social context, and to impairment of a body function or structure, activity limitation and/or participation restriction.
+Paedian's patients aged more than 10 days may, where applicable, qualify for subacute care.

-Subacute care is healthcare for people who are not soverely ill but need:
+Subacute care is health care for people who are not severely ill but need: